This certification program includes:

 Instructor cancellation: In the case of a total course cancellation due to insufficient registrations or unforeseen circumstances, you are eligible to receive a full reimbursement of funds paid (including the deposit).

 Transferrable tuition: In the event you are unable to attend the program, your paid tuition might be fully transferrable to another student.
 Due to the intimate nature of this work and the careful application process, transfer requests must be made a minimum of two weeks prior to the first day of class.
-Decision on the acceptance or denial of a replacement student will be made by one week prior to the first class.
+Decision on the acceptance or denial of a replacement student is entirely at administrative discretion.
 Replacement students will need to pay their own registration deposit before they are eligible to inherit your paid tuition.

-Payments: All refunds will be issued in the method originally paid, or via Venmo/Paypal/Square/Zelle, within 21 days of cancellation.
-Charges incurred by issuing refunds are the responsibility of the student receiving the refund, and will be deducted from the refund, unless the class is cancelled by the instructors.
+Payments: All refunds will be issued within 21 days of cancellation.
+Charges incurred by issuing refunds are the responsibility of the student receiving the refund, and will be deducted from the refund, unless the class is cancelled by an instructor.

 Liability: Any expenses incurred by the participant from charges that involve travel, accommodations, or other expenses related to attending a continuing education class are the sole responsibility of the participant, as well as all risks associated with non-refundable, non-endorsable, non-changeable purchases.